 - What kind of management consultant would you like to attract?

 - Are your company values clear?

-- Does your list of core values, possibility shared on your website, reflect your company’s working practices?
+- Does your list of core values, possibilities shared on your website, reflect your company’s working practices?

-Building a cohesive brand which earns you a reputation in the management consultancy industry is important.
+Building a cohesive brand that earns you a reputation in the management consultancy industry is important.
 Be clear about what it is about your company that is potentially attractive to a strong candidate.
-Consider allowing a carefully chosen executive search firm who specialises in management consultancy recruitment to act as your brand ambassador.
+Consider allowing a carefully chosen executive search firm that specialises in management consultancy recruitment to act as your brand ambassador.

 2. Career Development